vectordotdev/timber-ruby/README.md

 structured events with a single command.
 Spend more time focusing on your app and less time focusing on logging.

-1. **Easy setup.** - `bundle exec timber install`, get setup in seconds.
+1. **Easy setup.**
+   `bundle exec timber install`, get setup in seconds.

-2. **Automatically structures yours logs.** - Third-party and in-app logs are all structured in a consistent format.
+2. **Automatically structures yours logs.**
+   Third-party and in-app logs are all structured in a consistent format.
+See [how it works](#how-it-works) below.

-3. **Seamlessly integrates with popular libraries and frameworks.** - Rails, Rack, Devise, Omniauth, etc. Automatically sets user and http context.
+3. **Seamlessly integrates with popular libraries and frameworks.**
+   Rails, Rack, Devise, Omniauth, etc. Automatically sets user and http context.

 ## Installation